 Sutton Mountain was named for an English immigrant named Al Sutton.
 Sutton was a stockman who emigrated to The Dalles in 1858, and moved to what is now Wheeler County in 1865.

 Sutton Mountain is part of the 29, 000 acre Sutton Mountain Wilderness Study Area and is administered by the BLM.
-This area was recommended for future wilderness designation in 1996, though this designation has since been jeopardized by changes in Department of Interior policy.
+This area was recommended for future wilderness designation in 1996, though this has yet to come to fruition.

 Getting ThereTo get to Sutton Mountain from the north, take Interstate 84 to Biggs Junction exit 104, and head south on US 97 ten miles to the Junction with OR 206.
 Head west on 206 through Wasco and continue for about 42 miles to Condon passing a wind farm on the way.
 At Condon, turn south onto OR 19 and continue 38 miles through Fossil to the Junction with OR 207 at Service Creek.
 Head south on OR 207 to milepost 15 and park on the left shoulder at a bend in the road, where there is a pull-off.